Gustav Francsi: Warsaw airlift

 As the German front collapsed in the aftermath of Bagration the Polish Home Army began the Warsaw Uprising in the hope of liberating the city.
 The Royal Air Force (RAF) No. 205 Group RAF, under the command of Air Commodore John Herbert Thomas Simpson, flew supply missions to support the Poles.
 The British committed the 1568th Polish SD Flight, 148, 178 and No. 624 Squadron RAF to the operation.
 The South African Air Force No. 2 Wing, lent 31, and 34 Squadron SAAF.
 NJG 100 performed interceptions of these supply operations.
 From 13 to 16 August 1944, 17 aircraft were shot down, and 31 were lost overall from British units.
 German night fighter pilots claimed 11 over Poland and Eastern Europe until the night of the 16/17 August.

 Francsi was the only German night fighter pilot to claim a victory on 14/15 August 1944, when he claimed three (misidentified) Avro Lancaster bombers at 00:28, 01:38 and 01:54 over Warsaw.
 The RAF lost only three this night, all B-24s from No. 178 Squadron RAF.
 Flight Lieutenant Edwin Charles Thyer, in B-24, RG873 code Q, Lieutenant, Ralph Laurence Lawson, KG828 code F (who had seconded SAAF members aboard), and Flight Sergeant Murray Alexander Baxter EW264, code X.

 On the night of the 16/17 August Francsi made four further claims; a Handley-Page Halifax over Opoczno at 23:53, another at Bochina, and a Lancaster at Tarnów at 01:50, and another Lancaster at 02:18 over Przemyśl.
-Only Oberfeldwebel Helmut Dahms of Francsi's staffel claimed another victory over Poland that night at 02:27 near Krakow in the south.
+Only Oberfeldwebel Helmut Dahms of Francsi's staffel claimed another victory over Poland that night at 02:27 near Kraków in the south.
 Francsi's success inflated his tally to 39 enemy aircraft destroyed.
 Among the most notable RAF casualties on the night was Squadron leader, commanding officer, 178 Squadron, J. P. Liversidge RAAF, killed whilst flying B-24 KG933.
 Three of his crew were taken prisoner of war and two were killed.
 31 Squadron SAAF lost five bombers on this night.
 B-24 Liberators flown by Captain Leonard Charles Allen, Captain Gordon Lawrie, Lieutenant Allen John McInnes, Lieutenant Anthony James Munro (EV941, code Q) and Major Izak Johannes Meyer Odendaal were lost.
 Odendaal was killed when his Liberator blew up in mid-air.
 Lawrie was killed when his bomber, EW161, code W, crashed in flames after being shot down by a night fighter.
 Fransci was awarded the German Cross in Gold (Deutsches Kreuz in Gold) on 10 September for 39 victories.
 That same month he achieved a solitary victory on 22/23 September 1944—his 40th—an Il-4 at 01:10.
 The location is unknown.